anilbyb/Anil_byb_Portfolio/BIM_Projects/Facade_Parametric_Modeling/README.md

-# 🧱 Parametric Facade Production Modeling
+# 🧱 Automated Facade Production Modeling

 This project focuses on the creation of detailed production models for facade elements of a complex architectural structure.